Generalization Properties of NAS under Activation and Skip Connection Search: Main result

-where $\mu_1(\sigma_1)$ is the $1$-st Hermite coefficient of the first layer activation function, and $\beta_1, \beta_2, \beta_3$ are three constants on various activation functions defined in~\cref{tab:activation_functions}. \end{theorem}
+where $\mu_r(\sigma_1)$ is the $r$-st Hermite coefficient of the first layer activation function, and $\beta_1, \beta_2, \beta_3$ are three constants on various activation functions defined in~\cref{tab:activation_functions}. \end{theorem}

-{\bf Remark:} Here we use a not very large $L \leq 10$, because in NAS, the users can directly specify the depth $L$ (in a constant order) and in practice it is often less than $10$~\citep{liu2018hierarchical, dong2021nats}.
-In fact, existing NAS algorithms such as DARTS tend to have architectures with wide and shallow cell structure as suggested by~\citet{Shu2020Understanding}. \cref{thm:lambda_min_inf_mixed} shows the upper and lower bound of the minimum eigenvalue of NTK under the mix of activation functions and skip connections.
-The following conclusions can be drawn from our result: \begin{enumerate}[leftmargin=3.3mm] \itemsep-0.2em \item The error bounds of minimum eigenvalue significantly depend on the depth of the network $L$, the skip connections via $\alpha_p$, which makes the minimum eigenvalue increasing fast as $L$ and the number of skip connections increase.
-Besides, the minimum eigenvalue is also effected by activation functions via $\beta_1, \beta_2, \beta_3$.
-Nevertheless, the lower bound is independent of $\beta_1$ and $\beta_2$. \item Different activation functions lead to different tendency (increase or decrease) on $\lambda_{\min} (\bm{K}^{(L)})$.
-As the depth increases, the lower bound $\lambda_{\min} (\bm{K}^{(L)})$ under ReLU remains unchanged, increases under LeakyReLU, and decreases when Sigmoid, Tanh or Swish applied, which brings in new findings when compared to \citet{pmlr-v139-nguyen21g} sorely on ReLU.
+{\bf Remark:} A not very large depth, e.g., $L \leq 10$, is often sufficient for the search phase in practical implementations~\citep{liu2018hierarchical, dong2021nats}.
+In addition, existing NAS algorithms such as DARTS tend to have architectures with wide and shallow cell structures as suggested by~\citet{Shu2020Understanding}. \cref{thm:lambda_min_inf_mixed} shows the upper and lower bounds of the minimum eigenvalue of NTK under the mix of activation functions and skip connections.
+The following conclusions can be drawn from our results:

+\begin{enumerate}[leftmargin=3.3mm] \itemsep-0.2em \item The bounds of the minimum eigenvalue depend significantly on the depth of the network $L$, the skip connections via $\alpha_p$, which makes the minimum eigenvalue increase fast as $L$ and the number of skip connections increase.
+Besides, the minimum eigenvalue is also affected by activation functions via $\beta_1, \beta_2, \beta_3$.
+Nevertheless, the lower bound is independent of $\beta_1$ and $\beta_2$. \item Different activation functions lead to different tendencies (increase or decrease) on $\lambda_{\min} (\bm{K}^{(L)})$.
+As the depth increases, the lower bound $\lambda_{\min} (\bm{K}^{(L)})$ under ReLU remains unchanged, increases under LeakyReLU, and decreases when Sigmoid, Tanh or Swish applied, which brings in new findings when compared to the ReLU-network analysis of~\citet{pmlr-v139-nguyen21g}.
 For the upper bound for $\lambda_{\min} (\bm{K}^{(L)})$, we can see our results are positively correlated with the depth $L$. \item One can see that $\mu_1(\sigma_1)$ is only related to the activation function of the first layer, which implies that the activation function in the first layer is very important as $\lambda_{\min} (\bm{K}^{(L)})$ largely depends on it. \end{enumerate}